Vyral/base-template/_drafts/which-loan-options-are-available-to-you.md

 {% include youtube.html %}

-During the pre-qualification phase of the home buying process, there are four mortgage loan types that you can qualify for.
+<center>During the pre-qualification phase of the home buying process, there are four mortgage loan types that you can qualify for.</center>

 As a homebuyer, the first step you need to take in the home buying process is to talk to a lender so you can get pre-qualified.
 During this step, you’ll determine which type of mortgage loan you’re going to get, and there are four loans you can potentially qualify for.&nbsp;